tbrockman/lsp-client/README.md

 </dd><dt id="user-content-lspplugin^create">
   <code>static <strong><a href="#user-content-lspplugin^create">create</a></strong>(<a id="user-content-lspplugin^create^client" href="#user-content-lspplugin^create^client">client</a>: <a href="#user-content-lspclient">LSPClient</a>, <a id="user-content-lspplugin^create^fileuri" href="#user-content-lspplugin^create^fileuri">fileURI</a>: <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String">string</a>, <a id="user-content-lspplugin^create^languageid" href="#user-content-lspplugin^create^languageid">languageID</a>&#8288;?: <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String">string</a>) → <a href="https://codemirror.net/docs/ref#state.Extension">Extension</a></code></dt>

-<dd><p>Create an editor extension that connects that editor to the given
+<dd><p>Create an editor extension that connects that editor to the
-LSP client.
-This will cause the client to consider the given URI/file to be open, and allow the editor to use LSP-related functionality exported by this package.</p>
+given LSP client.
+This extension is necessary to use LSP-related functionality exported by this package.
+Creating an editor with this plugin will cause
+<a href="#user-content-workspace.openfile"><code>openFile</code></a> to be called on the
+workspace.</p>
 <p>By default, the language ID given to the server for this file is
 derived from the editor's language configuration via
 <a href="https://codemirror.net/docs/ref/#language.Language.name"><code>Language.name</code></a>.
 You can pass in